d-w-moore/irods-development/Chapter_01.md

 ### Password-less sudo

-In the above exercise, we run as the root user, using a 'robot' script `install.sh` designed to automate the process of installing packages whether remote (in a well known repository) or local (downloaded or built by the user).
+In the above exercise, we run as the root user, but if there is a choice, it will be more convenient and probably safer to run as a non-root user with "passwordless" sudo access to cover any adminstrative commands required in the container.

-If there is a choice, it may be convenient to run as a non-root user with "passwordless" sudo access.
 This can be achieved using the following command line (assuming nano is your preferred editor):

 ```
 #(sudo) env EDITOR=nano visudo